logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/configuration.md

 !!! warning "Runtime limitation"

-    Currently Runtime 8.x is suggested to be able to use the full suite of Hopsworks Feature Store capabilities.
+    Currently Runtime 11.3 LTS is suggested to be able to use the full suite of Hopsworks Feature Store capabilities.

 ## Configure a cluster